ianpatricck/codew/resources/urls/md/description.md

 <br>

-_In the app.php file located at the root of the project, you can define the database option using the variable $db._
+_In the Instances.php file located in the app, you can define the database option using the $db variable._

 <br>
 <br>